AbhishekChahar/Bingo/README.md

 This is the Traditional game Bingo with a twist.
 This game can be played between two player online using internet.
 App uses Firebase as the authentication server and Firebase Realtime database as the connectivity.
-Contributer are invited coridially to improve this project.
+Contributer are invited coridially to improve this project and make it more exciting and interesting!!!
 <h3 align="center">
   Below are the screenshot of the App.
   </h3>